POLYSTYRENE EPS GRAFIT 10mm

 How EPS Grafit 10 mm Fits Into a Full EWI System

 All three slim-band thicknesses share the same graphite bead technology and mechanical specification, so the choice comes down to depth available behind the frame and the R-value the junction psi-calculation calls for.
-The 10 mm board wins where reveal depth is genuinely the constraint; the 20 mm and 30 mm options take over once the geometry allows.
+The 10 mm board wins where reveal depth is genuinely the constraint, and the 20 mm and 30 mm options take over once the geometry allows.

 How EPS Grafit 10 mm Performs in UK Weather — Moisture, Frost, Wind